Pro Bowl: Rule differences

-In case of a tie after regulation, multiple 15-minute OT periods will be played (with each team receiving two time outs per period), and in the first overtime teams receive one possession to score unless one of them scores a safety on its first possession.
+In case of a tie after regulation, multiple 15-minute OT periods will be played (with each team receiving two time-outs per period), and in the first overtime teams receive one possession to score unless one of them scores a safety on its first possession.
 True sudden death rules apply thereafter if both teams have had their initial possession and the game remains tied.
 The Pro Bowl is not allowed to end in a tie, unlike preseason and regular season games.
 (In general, beyond the first overtime, whoever scores first wins.
 The first overtime starts as if the game had started over, like the NFL Playoffs.)

+In the Pro Bowl Games format, the AFC and NFC teams earn points during skills competitions held over Pro Bowl week.
+During the Pro Bowl proper in 2023, three flag football games were played; the first two games were worth six points each for the winning team (and being split in the event of a tie).
+All points earned are carried into the final flag football game; whichever team has the highest point total after the final game was declared the winner of the Pro Bowl Games.
+In 2024, this was replaced by a single flag football game; similarly to 2023, scores from the first set of skills challenges were carried into the game, while other challenges were interspersed between quarters.

-2023 and hereafter has a flag football game which is a 50-yard by 28-yard field (like arena football), seven players on field per team, two 10-minute halves, 15-minute halftime, plus multiple 5-minute overtime periods.
+The flag games are played on a 50-yard by 28-yard field (like arena football) with seven players per team on the field.
+The games consist of two 10-minute halves and a 15-minute halftime.
+Teams can elect to attempt a 1 point conversion from the 5 yard line or a 2 point conversion from the 10 yard line.
 In overtime, no matter if a touchdown is scored or not, teams get one possession.
-If the teams are tied after one possession, true sudden death rules apply hereafter.
-No punts due to short field.
+If the teams are tied after one possession, true sudden death rules apply.
+Teams can elect to "punt" on fourth down, which places the ball at the opponent's 5 yard line.